 MEET THE TEAM

-Christine Cunningham (she/her), Founder and Executive Director at Perinatal Wellbeing Ontario.
-I also manage the Pay-What-You-Can Therapy Program.
+Christine Cunningham (she/her), Student Therapy Clinic Director at Perinatal Wellbeing Canada.
 I am a Registered Social Service Worker and a Certified Perinatal Mental Health Professional.

 I know what it feels like to suffer with Postpartum Anxiety and Depression because I lived through it after my 3rd child.
 It totally sidelined me, and I struggled to cope with my symptoms and to parent my 3 little ones.
 I also didn't even really know that Postpartum Anxiety was a thing because of a lack of information and resources.
 Luckily, I was able to recover and be well again.

-Anneke van den Berg (she/her), Peer Supervision Coordinator and Peer Support Volunteer at Perinatal Wellbeing Ontario.
+Anneke van den Berg (she/her), Peer Support Coordinator at Perinatal Wellbeing Canada.
 Anneke is a mother of 4, who made her home in Canada over 15 years ago.
 Currently, she lives in Ottawa on the unceded and never surrendered Territory of the Anishinaabe Algonquin Nation.
 Originally from the Netherlands, adjusting to life in Canada was difficult and lonely, but it has become home, kind of.

 Mental health has been a struggle for her throughout all her pregnancies and postpartum, partly due to isolation and being an immigrant.
 Using these experiences to relate to others, parents specifically, has given her a sense of purpose and helped her healing process.